-7. Paragraph 4.7 of SD025 appears to dismiss demolitions as a factor to be considered in housing land supply matters on the basis that the majority of the 200 demolitions over the past 10 years can be attributed Registered Providers, and that these Providers have not identified any significant clearance programmes during the Plan period.
+- 7. Paragraph 4.7 of SD025 appears to dismiss demolitions as a factor to be considered in housing land supply matters on the basis that the majority of the 200 demolitions over the past 10 years can be attributed Registered Providers, and that these Providers have not identified any significant clearance programmes during the Plan period. - 8.
 On this basis, the Council does not envisage large numbers of demolitions moving forward and so the figures are likely to remain 'relatively low'.
-Our Client notes, however, that the Council has not defined what this 'relatively low' figure could be, and no allowance appears to be made.
+Our Client notes, however, that the

+Council has not defined what this 'relatively low' figure could be, and no allowance appears to have been made.

-8. Our Client considers that the loss of dwellings forms an important part of the overall housing land supply picture for the Borough, and so should be given consideration within the Council's housing land supply calculations.
+- 9. Our Client considers that the loss of dwellings forms an important part of the overall housing land supply picture for the Borough, and so should be given consideration within the Council's housing land supply calculations.
 If this is to be factored into individual sites within the supply, this needs to be made clear, which it is not.
 However, the Council is relying on yet unknown supply in the form of the small sites allowance and, therefore, some allowance for demolition should be made.
-In the absence any evidence to the contrary, a 20 dpa allowance would help to establish a robust housing land supply figure.
+In the absence any evidence to the contrary, a circa 20 dpa allowance would help to establish a robust housing land supply figure. - 10.
+During the Matter 2 Hearing Session the Council changed its position stated in SD025 and stated that demolitions are already included within the housing need figure.
+Further clarification is required to explain how this is the case, given the Council's previous position that demolitions should be excluded on the basis that no significant losses were anticipated over the Plan period.